 Ingredients you'll need

-You only need 7 ingredients—including the dressing!—for this green bean salad.
-You'll get so much flavor from the tomatoes and feta, you don't need much else!
+You only need 7 ingredients—including the dressing!—for this refreshing cold green bean salad recipe.
+You'll get so much flavor from the feta and tomatoes, you don't need much else!

-- Green beans: I used haricots verts, otherwise known as the skinny French green beans.
-I think this salad would work fine with regular raw green beans, but you would probably want to cut them into smaller pieces.
+- Fresh green beans: I used haricots verts, otherwise known as the skinny French green beans.
+I think this salad would work fine with regular raw green beans, (string beans) but you would probably want to cut them into smaller pieces.

 - Feta: Sheep's milk or cow's milk will both work fine.